ds7-ds/Model-Airport/Resources/Project/Goal Manifesto.md

 1. Use GitHub as the one and only place for all documentation.

-1. Use Discord as the one and only place for all communication except when inviting members to the project.
+1. Use Slack as the one and only place for all communication except when inviting members to the project.

 1. Break this project into stages which will allow for efficient construction.